HKUNLP/ChunkLlama/README.md

 ```

 #### Zero-shot Learning
-We also test our method on chat version of Llama2 on zero-shot learning tasks.
+We also test our method on the chat version of Llama2 on zero-shot learning tasks.
 Considering the challenges of fair evaluation on open-ended tasks.
 We select 4 closed-ended tasks from [L-Eval](https://github.com/OpenLMLab/LEval/) with diverse input lengths ranging from 3k to 27 tokens.
 ```bash
 cd zero-shot